Ultrabenosaurus/OrphanCrawler/README.md

 **Output Formats**
 - 'php' is the default output which provides a multi-dimensional array of crawled page count, crawled page list and a list of links-per-page.
+- 'xml' outputs a basic document containing the settings used for the connection, the total count of files found and the full list of files as both paths and URLs.
+As an XML file, obviously.

 ##To Do##